 My recommendation?
 If you only have 4 days and want to go to Iceland, absolutely go for it.
 I had a blast and would 100% do it all over again.
 I do plan to go back one day and explore the entire Ring Road loop to see what the eastern coast and northern areas of Iceland have to offer.

-Your 4 day itinerary in Iceland has some jam-packed days, but you’ll be able to see so much and have an amazing experience.
-With only 4 days in Iceland, I’d recommend the following itinerary.
+Your 4 day itinerary in Iceland in summer has some jam-packed days, but you’ll be able to see so much and have an amazing experience.
+With the long daylight hours you get in the summer, you can really take advantage of your time there.
+With only 4 days in Iceland in summer, I’d recommend the following itinerary.
 Note that since I was traveling solo and hate driving, I opted to base myself in Reykjavik and do day trips out of the city.
 Reykjavik is an excellent home base and nearly every tour offers pick-up from hotels around the city…so convenient!

 Day 1: Blue Lagoon & Reykjavik Food Tour